See the 2015/16 concert brochure here

 The November concert will be an excerpt from Purcell’s famous Baroque opera Dido! and features Kimberly James in the title role along with the UM Women’s Chorus under the direction of David Edmonds.
 And in May, we will welcome to the stage violin virtuoso Ian Swensen.

 Be sure to join us for what is shaping up to be another fantastic season – filled with superb performances.
-Tickets typically go on sale on July 1st for the season and are handled through GrizTix.
+Tickets are on sale now and are handled through GrizTix.

-Thank you again for supporting the SOR this season - we look forward to seeing you next season!
+Thank you again for supporting the SOR this season - we look forward to seeing you this season.

 String Orchestra of the Rockies Mission Statement